Structural Identifiability and Discrete Symmetries: Discrete and Continuous Symmetries for Structural Identifiability and Observability

-For an observability analysis, one considers \emph{point transformations} of the restricted form\footnote{One could admit that $\mathbf{X}$ also depends on~$\mathbf{u}$.
-But one will find as one determining equation that $\mathbf{X}_{\mathbf{u}}=0$.
+The existence of symmetries among variables may prevent a model from being fully identifiable and/or observable.
+Hence, a goal of this paper is to devise a method for finding such symmetry transformations.
+For an SIO analysis, one considers nonlinear \emph{point transformations} of the restricted form\footnote{One could admit that $\mathbf{X}$ and $\boldsymbol{\Theta}$ also depends on~$\mathbf{u}$.
+But one will find among the determining equations $\mathbf{X}_{\mathbf{u}}=\boldsymbol{\Theta}_{\mathbf{u}}=0$.
 Hence our restricted ansatz suffices.}